2018 Examined Life Program and GreeceOnline Graduate Course

-As a distance learner and Greek Study Fellow, you are eligible to join the 2015 Study Tour to Greece (see GoogleMap of 2011 Tour as a sample, courtesy Don Lloyd, 2011 ExL Fellow), this year 1 week, April 17-27, 2015 (approximate cost $2,950).
+As a distance learner and Greek Study Fellow, you are eligible to join the 2018 Study Tour to Greece (see GoogleMap of 2011 Tour as a sample, courtesy Don Lloyd, 2011 ExL Fellow), 1 week, April 13-22 (approximate 2017 cost $2,950).
 Sites derive from program readings and lectures.
 See the rugged landscape, precipitous mountains, amazing light, and the architecturally splendid Parthenon in Athens.
 Visit sites such as Sounion, Corinth, Nauplion, Mycenae, Epidauros, Olympia, and Delphi—a breathtaking pilgrimage that includes seminars and poetry.
 Click here for a sample itinerary.

 - The Iliad, Bks 1-12 (Homeric epic)

 - Tragedy - Agamemnon (Aeschylus)